ianychoi/voiceofthebody.io/source/simband/simband-documentation/simband-sami.md

 SAMI is an open, agnostic data exchange platform.
 With its [simple APIs][2], SAMI can collect and normalize data from any type of device or online source, and deliver it to any other device or application in real-time.

 Simband uses SAMI to store data in the cloud for processing.
-Basic rule engines, machine learning and algorithms in SAMI help aggregate and perform analysis on the data.
-And once in SAMI, the data is available to partners who want to create approved apps and services.
+SAMI provides a basic rule engine (called Advanced Manifest) and a set of open APIs.
+Using SAMI's APIs developers can create their own algorithms to perform analysis on the data, machine learning and applications.

 SAMI defines a new paradigm for developers to create services and applications.
 It offers a new dimension to think beyond a single device, and enables developers to connect and analyze all sorts of data.
 This is what we call Data Driven Development (D<sup>3</sup>).